Mobile in Mobile Devices

 MIPI Alliance specifications are used to interface chipsets and peripherals in mobile-connected devices.
-In the mobile industry the solutions are used in smartphones, tablets, laptops and hybrid devices.
+In the mobile industry, these solutions are used in smartphones, tablets, laptops and hybrid devices.
+Since it was founded in 2003, the Alliance has developed more than 50 specifications to meet the needs of the ever-broadening mobile ecosystem.

-The smartphone industry is the largest single market for MIPI specifications.
-All major chip vendors use MIPI Alliance specifications and all smartphones on the market include at least one MIPI specification.
+The smartphone industry served as the original target market for MIPI specifications.
+Today, all major chip vendors use MIPI Alliance specifications, and all smartphones on the market include at least one MIPI specification.
 MIPI specifications are used in hundreds of millions of smartphones.

 MIPI Alliance specifications cover the full range of interface needs in a device.
 The specifications can be applied to integrate the modem, application processor, camera, display, audio, storage, antennas, tuner, power amplifier, filter, switch, battery, sensors, and other components.